hsuanhao/Machine_Learning/README.md

+# Coursework in Machine Learning and Statistics #

 # Machine Learning #

-In this repository, I mainly put selected reports for data analysis I have done by using different statistical models and algorithms in **machine learning** or **deep learning**.
+I selected some reports for data analysis I have done by using different statistical models and algorithms in **machine learning** or **deep learning**.
 I wrote my own codes in MATLAB/Octave and Python to finish these jobs.

 I also use useful libraries in Python, such as **NumPy** (for vectorization calculation), **Pandas** (for data manipulation and analysis), **SciPy** (for scientific computing), **Matplotlib** (for plotting), and **sckit-learn** (for machine learning).